-This digital model and film show, for the first time, the entire Model T being assembled from start to finish in a single time-lapse shot of the Ford factory in Highland Park, Michigan.
-Numerous photos were taken and some films were made in the 1910s and 1920s, but no film from the time tracks the entire car’s assembly from start to finish.
+This digital model and film visualize, for the first time, the entire process of assembling the Ford Model T car.
+Through a single time-lapse shot of the Ford factory in Highland Park, Michigan, this film follows the assembly of the car from start to finish in 1915.
+Numerous photos and films from the 1910s and 1920s document auto assembly, but no film from the time tracks the entire car’s assembly from start to finish.
 There were many types of Model Ts produced, but the specific car shown here is the 1915 Model T Runabout.
 Watch the film and see as the various car components are hoisted over and bolted into place.
 Or walk across the factory floor in the virtual reality computer model.

-The film’s audio replicates the sound of Model T production.
+The film’s audio replicates the sounds of Model T production.
 The accompanying music at start and end is from the 1936 film Modern Times, where comedian Charlie Chaplin parodies Ford’s assembly line production methods.

 Explore Model T assembly in virtual reality.